libraryofcelsus/Aetherius_AI_Assistant/readme.md

 ------
 **Recent Changes**

+• 2/09 Added GPT Vision to Ui.
+Also added TTS.

 • 2/07 Added Webscrape and File Process Tools to the Ui

 • 1/16 Added experimental version of an updated Ui.
 Tools, TTS, and Voice Input still need to be updated.